Carrooi/Node-FsFinder/README.md

 Finder can also look for files in parent directories.
 There is used `exclude` method, so directories in which were your files already searched, will not be opened for searching again in their next parent directory if you are using `from` method.

-Keep in mind that one of parent directories is also your disk root directory, so you can set depth of count of these parents.
+Keep in mind that one of parent directories is also your disk root directory, so you can get list of all of your files or directories on disk which are accessible from your user account.
+To avoid this, you can set depth.

 ```
 var files = Finder.in(dir).lookUp().findFiles('5.log');